larrykluger/Register-Plus-Redux/readme.txt

 === Register Plus Redux ===
 Contributors: skullbit, radiok
-Tags: registration, register, redux, register plus, register plus redux, password, invitation, code, invite, disclaimer, email, validation, privacy, policy, license, agreement, logo, moderation, user
+Tags: registration, register, plus, redux, password, invitation, code, email, verification, disclaimer, license, agreement, privacy, policy, logo, moderation, user
 Requires at least: 3.0
 Tested up to: 3.0.1
 Stable tag: 3.6.10

-Fork of Register Plus
+Enhances the user registration process with complete customization and additional administration options.

 == Description ==

+Register Plus Redux enables the user registration process to be customized in any way, big or small.
+Is there another field you want users to fill out when registering?
+Do you want to change the message your users receive after they register?
+Do you want users to have to verify their email address is legitimate?
+Do you want to queue up new users to be approved or denied by an administrator?
+Register Plus Redux can do all that and more.

 Enhancements to registration include: